cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 6. After account is created, the user will be visible on the [**Organization page**](#organization-page)

+The invited user, after setting up the account will need to confirm email address:

+1. Log into CVAT.
+User will see the **Confirm email** notification.
+2. Go to the mailbox, open the message from CVAT and click **Confirm**.
+3. Log in to CVAT account again.

 ## Delete organization

 You can remove an organization that you created.